geneontology/geneontology.github.io/_docs/tools-overview.md

 ## Search the ontology and GO annotations

-[AmiGO](http://amigo.geneontology.org/){:target="blank"} can be used to search both the GO ontology, the GO annotations and details about Gene Products described in our Knowledgebase.
+[AmiGO](http://amigo.geneontology.org/){:target="blank"} can be used to search both the GO ontology, the GO annotations and details about gene products described in the GO knowledgebase.

 AmiGO supports faceted search to refine queries by restricting specific parameters, such as a species, an [ontology aspect](/docs/ontology-documentation/) (Biological Process, Molecular Function or Cellular Component), an [evidence](/docs/guide-go-evidence-codes/) (e.g. only curated annotations), etc.